Saeed-Paris/cool-links/README.md

 ## 🛠️ Contribute

-You're welcome to contribute improving this project, just create your pull request, and wait for the review.
+You're welcome to contribute to this project, just create your pull request, and wait for the review.

 ## 📜 License